 It’s the job of PHP workers to process any requests that “BYPASS” or “MISS” your website’s cache (learn more about caching here).
 If a request doesn’t HIT the cache, a PHP worker will take and process the request, and then return it to the visitor in the form of a webpage.

-Their ability to function isn’t infinite – it depends on various factors including the requests (codebase, database queries), and the server resources available to them will determine how many uncached visits/requests your site can handle at a time.
+Their ability to function isn’t infinite – it depends on various factors including the requests (codebase, database queries), and the server resources available to them which will determine how many uncached visits/requests your site can handle at a time.

 Browser < > Nginx < > PHP < > MySQL